gariev/xref/README.md

-1. Find the interface that your plugin should implement All interfaces are defined in lib/interfaces.php file; currently there are four interfaces for plugins: XRef_IDocumentationPlugin, XRef_ILintPlugin, XRef_IPersistentStorage, XRef_ISourceCodeManager and one interface for
+1. Find the interface that your plugin should implement All interfaces are defined in lib/interfaces.php file; currently there are three interfaces for file processing plugins (XRef_IDocumentationPlugin, XRef_ILintPlugin, XRef_IProjectLintPlugin), one interface for cache/storage (XRef_IPersistentStorage), for source version control systems (XRef_ISourceCodeManager) and for parsers (XRef_IFileParser).
-    parsers: XRef_IFileParser.

-2. Create your implementation; you may inherit from XRef classes and override just needed methods.
+2. Create your implementation; you may inherit from XRef classes and override only the needed methods.
 If class is named My_Plugin place it into file named My/Plugin.class.php

 3. Specifiy the root directory where to look for your plugins in